 Humanity is challenged by resource depletion and climate change.
-For the investments we make to be sustainable, they must efficiently utilise our scarce resources and care for the environment.
-This includes working to drive down greenhouse gas emissions across our investment portfolios and at a corporate level.
+To ensure our investments are sustainable, they must efficiently utilise scarce resources while minimising environmental impact.

 5. Improved social outcomes:

 Infrastructure assets provide essential services to communities they serve and inform and contribute to the public good.
 For their activities to be sustainable, investors and asset managers must provide access to essential services in a fair and an efficient manner.
 We look to support our service providers, other key relationships, and the communities where we invest.